 This program is designed to supplement the core physics courses with a concentration at an advanced level in a scientific or engineering discipline.

 The total number of credits required for the BS is 126, rather than 120.
 The required core course work in physics is the same as for the BA, as are the mathematics requirements.
 However, the two electives required for the BA are replaced by five courses at the 200 level or above (at least 3 credits each).
-These must be in the departments of physics and astronomy, biology, biophysics, chemistry, cognitive science, earth and planetary sciences, or mathematics, or in any of the departments of the Whiting School of Engineering.
+These must be in the departments of physics and astronomy, biology, biophysics, neuroscience, chemistry, cognitive science, earth and planetary sciences, or mathematics, or in any of the departments of the Whiting School of Engineering.
 At least four must be taken within a single science department (including physics and astronomy) of the Krieger School, or within a single department or program of the School of Engineering.
 Considered as a whole, these courses must constitute a coherent and rigorous program of study, one that is approved as such by the student’s faculty adviser.